tablelandnetwork/docs/building/javascript-sdk.md

 The `connect` function can be used to connect to a remote Tableland host, which is required to interact with the Tableland network.
 If information about a known Tableland validator is available, this can be specified as the host parameter in the `options` argument to the connect function.

-Upon calling `connect`, the user will be prompted to sign a self-signed JSON web token.
-This token is used to verify ownership of the given Ethereum address, and to avoid the user having to sign subsequent Tableland transactions/method calls.
+Upon calling `connect`, the user will be prompted to sign a Sign In With Ethereum message.
+This signature and message will be encoded into a token is used to verify ownership of the given Ethereum address, and to avoid the user having to sign subsequent Tableland transactions/method calls.

 {% tabs %}
 {% tab title="JS" %}